joseph-flinn/site/data/posts/wip-engineer-to-manager.md

 - [x] Failure to thoroughly enact policy change leads to half-baked systems that don't work
 - [x] Failure in effective feedback: constantly asking/reminding people to do things instead of communicating the impact of the behavior (storytelling)
-- [ ] Failure to influence, even in my area of expertise
+- [x] Failure to influence, even in my area of expertise
       + Failed to understand the role of expertise and ego
       + WHAT and HOW
-- [ ] Failure to grow leaders on the team
-- [ ] Failure to communicate effectively with sister team to lessen friction points
 - [ ] Failure to create high performing teamwork--trust and support--between the team memebers
-      + using 1:1s to ask for perspective and garner support for an idea rather than the team sync
+      + Defaulting to my comfort zone of one-on-one conversations rather than growing and improving in team discussions and collaborations

 ## Past Lessons